 This guideline comprises a flow chart outlining a stepwise approach to the management of psoriasis in adults and in children and young people.
 The guideline also includes relevant treatment review periods and referral criteria.

-**This Guideline is currently under review**
+**This Guideline is currently under review.
+For further information please click here**

 This guideline provides recommendations on the medical management of adults with neuropathic pain.
 The outlined treatment strategy is relevant to both specialist and non-specialist settings.